davidrtorres/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

   <img width="500" height="400" src="images/pizza_runner_erd.png">
 </p>

-The questions for this case study focus on the following areas:
+The questions for this case study focus on the below areas.
+Here are the links for the Questions and Solutions:
 * Pizza Metrics
 * Runner and Customer Experience
 * Ingredient Optimisation